 - 1 sweet onion large, chopped

-- 1 sweet pepper large - either red or orange, chopped
+- 1 cup sweet pepper chopped - red or orange is best

 - Heat up your sauce pot over medium heat.
 Add in the olive oil and onions.
 Cook for about 3-5 minutes until the onions are just starting to become translucent.Add in garlic and cook for another minute.

 - Pour in the broth and the tomatoes.
-Add in the peppers, cayenne, cinnamon, parsley and basil.
-Stir well.Bring to a steady simmer on medium and then cover and reduce heat to low/medium-low, just high enough to keep a simmer.Simmer for 20-15 minutes.
+Add in the peppers, salt, cayenne, cinnamon, parsley and basil.
+Stir well.Simmer on medium low for about 20-30 minutes.

 - Add in the pumpkin puree and stir well.
 Cook uncovered for another 5-10 minutes, long enough to heat through again.Your sauce is ready to serve over pasta, enjoy!